 FIRST STOP: YARD GALLERY / COFFEE YARD

 If you don’t like art galleries, this place is for you.
 If you do like art galleries, this place is for you.
 It's more like a laid-back record shop with the walls and shelves packed full of curious, funny, impressive pieces to sift through at ease.
 From Father Ted to Roald Dahl, ulster fry illustrations to epic landscapes around the world; everyone will find something they love.
 In their own words, Yard Gallery is ‘the least stuffy, most noisy art gallery you’re ever likely to come across’.

 And the main reason we put Yard first on the list today?
 FOOD!
 Coffee Yard is the gallery’s adjoining sister business, working perfectly together and giving lots to look at while you sip/munch through the superb menu.

 Food thoughts?
-I don't claim to be an expert in any way, but very impressed.
-The fry felt fresh (strange thing to say I know) and was served with some sort of sweet tomato relish.
+We don't claim to be experts in any way, but very impressed.
+The fry was cooked fresh and served with some sort of sweet tomato relish.
 Pure beaut.
-I inhaled it (a good sign) so had time for a nosy about, to pick out some favourite prints (in addition to those big 'Northern Ireland' poster/prints I spotted above).
+We inhaled it (a good sign) so had time for a nosy about, to pick out some favourite prints (in addition to those big 'Northern Ireland' poster/prints I spotted above).

 Roll on pay day.

 I have to admit, when I first downloaded the Creative Trails app, jewellery was not at the top of the hit list.